talmantel/CheapTripScraping/README.md

 node index.js <path_to_file.csv> [<delay>]
 ```

-*delay* - define how much time program will sleep before it connects to rom2rio website, in milliseconds, 2000 by default
+*delay* - define how much time program will sleep before it writes & zips parsed data, in milliseconds, 3000 by default.
+Delay is required because of async nature of node.js...

-# CSV format file rules

-Encoding: **UTF-8 w/o BOM**